ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

    introduced patch releases.
 The first patch release will be 0.4.22 and the next _feature_ release will be 0.5.0.

-At the same time, we've introduced a feature release _freeze_ until we can finish building out our testing infrastructure (a topic for another blog post).

-XXX: Should we write that one first?
-It's awkward to say "we're introducing a new release cadence" and then just say "but we're not using it yet :p".

 ### Early Testers Program

 The early testers program allows groups using go-ipfs in production to